sergioabreu-g/collision-sound/README.md

 **add a SoundCollider to any GameObject you want to make sounds on collision**.

 #### Important!
-`The SoundCollider script uses 'OnCollision' events, so in order for it to work, it must have a Rigidbody attached.
-This is not enforced through 'RequireComponent' because if two SoundColliders collide, only one must have it in order to play the collision sound, though in many cases it may not be necessary to have one Rigidbody per SoundCollider.`
+`The SoundCollider script uses 'OnCollision' and 'OnTrigger' events, so in order for it to work, it must have a Rigidbody attached or be a trigger.
+This is not enforced or warned through code because in many cases it may be useful not to get those methods called.
+For example, you may have some objects that do not emit sound themselves when colliding, but are still treated as a SoundCollider, so other SoundColliders can have specific interactions with them.`

 The following is a description of every attribute of the SoundCollider component: